Tarun-c/Python-Login-GUI/README.md

 # Login Screen of GUI

-<h4>It's take two argument username and password for verify that you are register in file or not.</h4>
+<h4>It takes two argument username and password to verify that you are registered in file or not.</h4>

  <p align="center">
   <img src="https://github.com/Tarun-c/Python-Login-GUI/blob/master/Images/Login_page.JPG?raw=true" alt="Sublime's custom image"/>
 </p>

  # Login Success of GUI
- <h4> If your username and password is correct or identify by the program then its show Login success screen </h4>
+ <h4> If your username and password are correct or identifies by the program then its show Login success screen </h4>

  <p align="center">
   <img src="https://github.com/Tarun-c/Python-Login-GUI/blob/master/Images/Success.JPG?raw=true" alt="Sublime's custom image"/>